React Forms & Validation

 Overview

 Since React uses one-way data binding, you cannot directly update form inputs.
-React resets the value back to state on every render.
+React re-renders the input to reflect the current state value, so any keystroke that does not update state appears to be ignored.
 Form fields must be bound to state, and state must be updated on input events.

 Vue's v-model handles two-way binding automatically.
 In React, you manually wire value={state} + onChange={handler} for every input.
 This is called a controlled component.